dbrimley/dbrimley.github.io/_posts/2015-12-16-hazelcast-ldap-security.md

 This phase runs when all the LoginModules have passed.

 In this phase we obtain the Roles for the authenticated User by again calling the `UserStore`.
-We place the a `Principal` object for each role onto the `Subject`.
+We place a `Principal` object for each role onto the `Subject`.

 This `Subject` is then used whenever an action/request is made to hazelcast.